nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 In order to fetch the Message with the Request, you have to [synchronize the Recipient Connector]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
 The enmeshed Runtime will read the Message and create a new incoming Request.
-You can observe this by [long polling the incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) and optionally use the query params `source.reference=<id-of-the-message>` and `status=ManualDecisionRequired` to filter for Requests that belong to the Message that contained the Request.
+You can observe this by [long polling the incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) and optionally use the query parameters `source.reference=<ID of the Message>` and `status=ManualDecisionRequired` to filter for Requests that belong to the Message that contained the Request.

 In a productive environment, however, we recommend using the [Sync module]({% link _docs_operate/modules.md %}#sync) and waiting for a `consumption.incomingRequestReceived` [Connector Event]({% link _docs_integrate/connector-events.md %}).
-To learn more about events, how to use them in the context of enmeshed and which [modules]({% link _docs_operate/modules.md %}) to help you automating your business process are supported by enmeshed, check out our [Event introduction]({% link _docs_integrate/event-introduction.md %}).
+To learn more about events, how to use them in the context of enmeshed and which [modules]({% link _docs_operate/modules.md %}) are supported by enmeshed to help you automating your business process, check out our [Event introduction]({% link _docs_integrate/event-introduction.md %}).

 {% include copy-notice description="After you received the Request, save its `id` for the next step." %}